anki-code/xonsh-cheatsheet/README.md

 #### pipx and xonsh

-The [pipx](https://pipxproject.github.io/pipx/) tool is also good to install xonsh in case you need certain Python version:
+The [pipx](https://pipxproject.github.io/pipx/) tool is also good for installing xonsh in case you need a certain Python version:
 ```xsh
 # Install Python before continuing
 pip install pipx